 A Recipe for Higher Expectations: Integrating Latin American Restaurant Workers

-The presentation centers on a unique program that helps immigrant service-industry workers to learn English so that they better their career prospects and can move up in a given restaurant environment.
-The organization goes beyond the English classroom and into the community as well, helping students to become integrated community members.
+The presentation centered on a unique program that helps immigrant service-industry workers to learn English so that they better their career prospects and can move up in a given restaurant environment.
+The program goes beyond the English classroom and into the community as well, helping students to become integrated community members.

 Elizabeth Gillstrom